mxballin/UnnestandFactor/README.md

 ## Installation

-You can install the latest version of the package by loading (after installing if you do not already have it) the package devtools and running the following command in R:
+You can install the latest version of the package by running the following command in R (you will need to have the pacakge ‘devtools’):

 ``` r
 devtools::install_github("stat545ubc-2021/ballinstat545b2", ref = "v0.1.0")